cyberKyrian/azure-rbac-hardening/README.md

 ---

-## Lab Overview
+## Overview

-In this lab, I simulated a common enterprise misconfiguration involving overly permissive access in Microsoft Azure.
-Using Azure’s RBAC system, I created, tested, and then hardened access controls to enforce the principle of least privilege (PoLP).
+In this project, I explored a real-world Azure RBAC (Role-Based Access Control) misconfiguration and implemented secure access controls to enforce the Principle of Least Privilege (PoLP).

-This lab mirrors real-world security audits and shows my ability to spot and fix identity-related weaknesses — a critical part of securing cloud environments.
+The lab simulates what happens when a user is mistakenly granted excessive privileges in a cloud environment — a common cause of data breaches — and how this can be identified and fixed using built-in Azure tools.

 ---